GP Trainer Re-Approval.

 In addition to these changes, we are in the process of changing the platform that we use for managing approval and re-approval applications from the current web app to a system called PARE.
 The new process will separate the approval and re-approval of practices from trainers to avoid repetition of submission of information.
 The PARE system is still under development and we will be looking to introduce this later in the year for re-approvals due on 31st July 2021 and beyond.

 Once again thank you for your continued support in this process.
-The documents on the right hand side of this page including the FAQs are available for further information in the first instance.
+The FAQs shown below and the documents shown at the bottom of this page are available for further information in the first instance.

 If you require further information please see the FAQs below or contact the GP Trainer Quality Assurance team.